keyanyang/githubcountpy/README.md

 GithubCountPy
 =====
-GithubCountPy is a very simple module to count watch, fork, star, commit and etc. for specific repositories.
+GithubCountPy is a very simple module to count watch, fork, star, commit, etc. for specific repositories.

 No user, password and access token needed.